sdx6/leaf/README.md

   > Examples of this are the Arch Linux and Debian Linux icons

   2. Multiple colors, fill / background, or multiple line colors

-  > Set the background to either black or white, and the foreground to representative of the **fill color**
+  > Set the background to either black or white, and have the foreground representative of the **fill color**

   > Examples of this are the Void Linux and NixOS icons